rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

    - If a subscription is decomposed, then should the subscription started message for the configured subscription indicate how that subscription has been decomposed?

    - Do we need to add an optional replay-end (i.e., after a sync-on-start) or collection-end (i.e., after every collection) notification so that clients can determine when data can be implicitly deleted.
-(Rob: I think that we should add the latter, but make it a subscription config option to turn it on).
+     - Rob: I think that we should add the latter, but make it a subscription config option to turn it on.
+     - Holger, strong support for adding this, often requested.
+     - Thomas, yes we need this, but need to determine whether this is per subscription or per publisher.

 1. Constraints on supporting multiple receivers:

-   - Should they all have the same encoding?
+   - For a single subscription with multiple receivers have the same encoding?
 (I think so, the client can always set up different subscriptions if different receivers and subscriptions if different encodings are needed.)
+     - encoding/dscp moves under the publisher.
+     - Thomas/Benoit - should have flexibility.
+     - Rob - no.
+     - For further discussion.
+     - Also check with Nokia & Huawei on whether they can support this anyway.

    - Should we also constrain that they have the same transports?
 (Rob: Probably not)
+     - Only reason for needing this would be a migration.
+     - Thomas is worried during a migration on performance impact.

    - Lifecycle message should be sent per subscription, not per receiver (i.e., every receiver gets the same message (ignoring transport headers)):
+     - Consensus agreed this is the right thing to do.

      - Hence, every receiver gets the same sequence number in the message.
 Otherwise, if separate lifecycle messages are sent to individual receivers then either those messages need to exclude sequence numbers of the sequence numbers will go out of sync (which I think will break the reason why Thomas introduced them in the first place).
+       - There seems to be some consensus around the messages being at subscription level

      - Or perhaps receiver removed can be a special case and a subscription-terminated is only sent to the receiver that is removed (because the sequence number doesn't matter - since it won't receive any new messages until another subscription-started).

+         - Park this question for further discussion.

      - subscription-created notification could perhaps have an enum giving a reason for the notification (e.g., new subscription, receiver added).